Last Updated: January 2024

-I have heard of people that fear making a sourdough starter.
+I have heard of people who fear making a sourdough starter.
 Or worry that they kill their starter.
 But maintaining a good starter is not hard.
 It just takes a little patience and practice.
 The initial prep time takes dedication to ensure you get a good starter.

 There are two ways to end up with a sourdough starter.
-A quick way using store-bought yeast to jump-start the process and a natural way that using no outside yeast.
+A quick way using store-bought yeast to jump-start the process and a natural way that uses no outside yeast.
 This article will cover both ways and give you some pros and cons of each.

 Natural starter method

 If you want a more natural starter with only simple ingredients, this is the method you want to use.
 It uses the natural wild yeasts found in the flour.
 This method also can take more time to create flavor and a vigorous yeast capable of making bread.

 Only flour and water are used in the natural method.
 The process tends to work best using either whole wheat flour or whole rye flour.
 While it is possible to make it work using unbleached flour, it will take extra time.
 A starter that uses unbleached or bleached flour may also be more prone to fail more often.
 Once started, you can switch to bleached flour if needed but I highly recommend against it.